neverbot/safari-hunter/README.md

 If you have a great idea to improve the generator, please [search the feature tracker](https://github.com/nicohaenggi/SafariBooks-Downloader/labels/Feature%20Request) first to ensure someone else hasn't already come up with the same great idea.
 If it hasn't been requested, please [create a new request](https://github.com/nicohaenggi/SafariBooks-Downloader/issues/new).
 While you're there vote on other feature requests to let the me know what is most important to you.

 ### [Pull Requests](https://github.com/nicohaenggi/SafariBooks-Downloader/pulls)
-If you'd like to make your own changes ensure your Pull Request is made against the  `dev` branch.
+If you'd like to make your own changes ensure your Pull Request is made against the  `develop` branch.

 ## Credits